nasqueron/docker-arcanist/README.md

 as the OpenSSH client requires the running user to exist, and so requires a little more than just add `--user $UID` to the docker run command.

+The `contrib/arc` offers also a `arc update` command to pull the latest nasqueron/arcanist image and rebuild the user image if needed.

 Both wrappers solve the conduit issue by redirecting the output to logging, exiting the container when done, waiting a little time then reading the log.